Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs-stress/README.md

-├── scenarios-matrix.yaml        # A YAML file containing configuration and custom values for stress test(s) ├── Dockerfile                   # A Dockerfile for building the stress test image ├── stress-test-resouce.bicep    # An Azure Bicep for deploying stress test azure resources ├── values.yaml                  # Any default helm template values for this chart, e.g. a `scenarios` list ├── pom.xml
+├── scenarios-matrix.yaml        # A YAML file containing configuration and custom values for stress test(s) ├── Dockerfile                   # A Dockerfile for building the stress test image ├── stress-test-resouce.bicep    # An Azure Bicep for deploying stress test azure resources ├── pom.xml
 └── README.md
 ```